 (A) Assignment of a source to a General ACDP is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.

-(B) A person is not a permittee under the General ACDP until the Department assigns the General ACDP to the person.
+(B) A person is not a permittee under the General ACDP until DEQ assigns the General ACDP to the person.

 (C) Assignments to General ACDPs and attachment(s) terminate when the General ACDP or attachment expires or is modified, terminated or revoked.